How to support your teenager through family photos- Spokane Family Photographer.

 Let them have choices in what to wear

 I recommend allowing the teen have some say in what they wear.
 Choose a color pallet that compliments what your teen likes to wear.
 So for example, if your teen refuses to wear anything that isn’t black.
-Allow her to pick from a couple of options of black dresses, then compliment with creams, whites, tans and grays, then add a couple black accents to other family members outfits.
+Allow her to pick from a couple of options of black or charcoal colored dresses, then compliment with creams, whites, tans and grays, then add a couple black accents to other family members outfits.
 Going shopping together helps.
 Just try to get the level of formality to match best you can.

 Let me encourage the posing